actgardner/gogen-avro/README.md

 Generates type-safe Go code based on your Avro schemas, including serializers and deserializers that support Avro's schema evolution rules.
 Also supports deserializing generic Avro data (in beta).

+### This project is on a (possibly permanent) break

+Due to life circumstances I do not have the time or energy to develop new features for this project, or debug issues with people's Avro schemas.

+I may be able to review PRs that fix bugs, or features (like adding support for logical types).
+These PRs should have tests and work with all existing features (JSON, generic data types, etc.)

 ### Table of contents

 <!--ts-->